-(B) in the case of a negotiable promissory note, by the transferor or otherwise enforceable agreement not to assert claims or defenses.
-In the case of a party to a negotiable promissory note, discharge under this subsection is effective against a holder in due course.
+In the case of an account debtor, discharge under this section is effective notwithstanding an otherwise enforceable agreement not to assert claims or defenses.
+In the case of a party to a negotiable promissory note, discharge under this section is effective against a holder in due course.